ordbase/ordinals.sandbox/insideordinals/README.md

 digital certified ownership (or provenance) "non-fungible token" for digital art than called "monegraph" short for "monetized graphics".

-Trivia Aside - Namecoin records expire and "EarlyNFT" snapped up the record via namecoin to assert ownership via the blockchain title / deed while  McCoy and Sotheby's were auctioning the "Quantum NFT" in 2021
+Trivia Aside - Namecoin records expire (without renewal after 250 days) and "EarlyNFT" snapped up the record via namecoin to assert ownership via the blockchain title / deed while  McCoy and Sotheby's were auctioning the "Quantum NFT" in 2021.

 **2015**